Frequently Asked Questions

 In Master Practitioner you will participate in clinic hours where you practice NLP in real terms.

-Our Certificates are recognized and accepted by the major NLP Institutes in the World
+Our Certificates are internationally recognized and accepted by the major NLP Institutes in the World

 Ongoing support and coaching or mentoring available